zydou/arti/doc/dev/netdoc-builder.md

     /// `None` after `drop`, or if an error occurred
     doc: Option<&'mut NetdocEncoder<K>>,
     args: Vec<String>,
-    /// Encoded form of the zero or more Objects
+    /// Encoded form of the zero or one Object
     ///
     /// Includes all necessary framing includng trailing newlines.
-    /// Empty if there are no objects.
+    /// Empty if there is no object.
-    objects: String,
+    object: String,
 }

 impl Drop for ItemEncoder<'_> {